 The Utah 4-H Horse Program is designed for those youth with interest in horses and horse events.
 It is for youth in grades 3-12, but not younger than 8 years old.
 The Horse Program is one of only a few 4-H Programs that does not include Cloverbud 4-H enrollment (younger than third grade) in order to provide for the safety and best interests of the participants.
 Enthusiastic 4-H Volunteers with expertise and interests in horses and working with youth help deliver and manage the program and its' objectives.

 The 4-H Horse Program includes programs for both those youth who own/have access to horses and those who do not, but still want to learn about the science of equine care and management.
-Activities can include everything from educational and fun club meetings to trail rides, and from horse shows to service projects.
-Club members hold club offices, give public speeches and demonstrations, do service projects and spend time with their favorite friends, both human and equine.
+Activities can include everything from educational and fun club meetings to trail rides, horse shows, and service projects.
+Club members hold club offices, give public speeches and demonstrations, and spend time with their favorite friends, both human and equine.

-The Utah 4-H Horse program is governed by the Utah 4-H Horse Council at the State level which coordinates non-horse programs and contests in: Public Speaking, Demonstrations, Hippology, Horse Bowl and Horse Judging and horse riding events and horse shows for English, Western, Two Handed, Working Ranch Horse programs and more.
+The Utah 4-H Horse program is governed by the Utah State 4-H Horse Council which coordinates non-horse programs and contests including Public Speaking, Demonstrations, Hippology, Horse Bowl, Horse Judging, and horse riding events/horse shows for English, Western, Two Handed, Working Ranch Horse programs, and more.